RGreinacher/SleepServer/README.md

 # SleepServer

-Python3, HTTP API for hibernation and volume control.
+Python3 based HTTP API for hibernation and volume control.

 ## The quick look:

 ### Why?

-Because getting out of bed just to shut down your music playing computer sucks!
+Because getting out of bed just to shut down your music playing computer is inconvenient!
 I want to do that remotly.
 Or set a timer.
 Over the air.
 From out of my bed.
 And best if it turns down the volume before it hibernates itself!

 ### How?